 - Apple iPhone 7 Plus: ~9 hours

 - Huawei Mate 9: ~14 hours

 - Google Pixel XL: ~10 hours, 45 minutes

 You may notice that the iPhone 7 and iPhone 7 Plus battery life difference is not as significant as you would expect.
 However, the iPhone 7 Plus has to power a much larger Full HD display.
 Apple’s significantly smaller battery performed remarkably well against the LG G5.
-The LG flagship barely matched the iPhone 7 while having a battery size close to that of the iPhone 7 Plus.
+The LG flagship barely matched the iPhone 7 while having a battery size close to the iPhone 7 Plus.
 Of course, the LG G5 packs a large QHD display that hurts battery life, but it shows Apple’s ability to optimize its devices.